by Kirk Jalbert, Manager of Community-Based Research & Engagement

 DEP policies promise enhanced public participation opportunities in environmental justice communities during permitting processes for large development projects.
 No additional public participation opportunities were provided to these communities.
 Furthermore, no public hearings were held whatsoever in Cambria County and Delaware County.
 The hearing held in Westmoreland County took place in Youngwood, nine miles away from Jeanette.
 Pipelines are not specified on the “trigger list” that determines what permits receive additional scrutiny, however the policy does allow for “opt-in permits” if the DEP believes they warrant special consideration.
 One would assume that a proposed pipeline project with the potential to affect the safety of tens of thousands of Pennsylvanians qualifies for additional attention.

 One of the most concerning aspects of our findings is the astounding number of schools in the path of Mariner East 2.
-Based on data obtained from the U.S. Department of Education on the locations of schools in Pennsylvania, a shocking 23 public (common core) schools and 17 private schools were found within Mariner East 2’s best-case impact zone.
+Based on data obtained from the U.S. Department of Education on the locations of schools in Pennsylvania, a shocking 23 public (common core) schools and 17 private schools were found within Mariner East 2’s 0.5 mile impact zone.
 In one instance, a school was discovered to be only 7 feet away from the pipeline’s intended path.
 Students and staff at these schools have virtually no chance to exercise their only possible response to a large scale release of highly volatile liquids, which is immediate on-foot evacuation.

 One reason for the high number of at-risk schools is that Mariner East 2 is proposed to roughly follow the same right of way as an older pipeline built in the 1930s (now marketed by Sunoco as “Mariner East 1.”).
 A great deal of development has occurred since that time, including many new neighborhoods, businesses and public buildings.
 It is worth noting that the U.S. Department of Education’s data represents the center point of schools.
 In many cases, we found playgrounds and other school facilities were much closer to Mariner East 2, as can be seen in the above photograph.
 Also of note is the high percentage of students who qualify for free or reduced lunch programs at these schools, suggesting that many are located in disproportionately poorer communities.